 - Members of the public may come into the library and use the two computers designated for public use as long as those two computers are available and not in use by a student.
 The computers have restricted access and are designed for research and educational purposes.
 You can be logged in to our public terminals for up to one hour a day.

 - You can come into the library and use any of our databases, read any of our print materials, and user our scanners.

 - We do not offer borrowing privileges or issue library cards to members of the public.

 OK-Share is a cooperative agreement among Oklahoma institutions of higher education for sharing of library resources.
 OU Schusterman Library patrons with no overdue materials may obtain an OK-Share card at the Front Desk to use at other participating libraries.
 You can find further information and a list of participating libraries at OK-SHARE.

-We have Acer Netbooks, DVD burners, webcams, Flip Mino video recorders and digital projectors available for checkout.
+We have Netbooks, DVD burners, webcams, and digital projectors available for checkout.
 Students, faculty and staff may check them out for one week at a time, with an option for an additional one-week renewal period.
 Items may be renewed for one additional week.